 In a game that’s so visually stunning, you have all the more reason to try and acquire those renegade, flashy skins.
 Our victories led us to a matching backpack and M4, alongside a Ghost soldier skin and two knife ones.
 They look nothing short of phenomenal together and we wouldn’t trade them for anything in the world.
 One thing we didn’t experience were lag spikes, stutters, or game interruptions.

 Because you can make friends, chat with them, but also party together to vanquish your foes, we had our fair share of CoD socializing.
 No self-respecting shooter gives up the opportunity to have players become comrades in arms as they defeat tens of newbies.
 Several of our friends complained that they were experiencing performance issues, which seemed almost unbelievable to us.
 Nonetheless, after we had several other people try playing the game on BlueStacks, we immediately realized it’s not the servers, nor the game itself, but the device they were playing on.
+In the end, that is rule of thumb for all of tech, you will get worse performance with a lower-end device.

 This emulator performs even better than a S9+, while being free of charge.
 Even if newer phones might be able to almost match it, they will never offer you the possibility to play Call of Duty: Mobile in a professional manner.
 Whether it’s the minuscule screen or the even smaller buttons you sometimes struggle to tap on, playing a shooter on an Android device will always be significantly more uncomfortable than on a PC.